Mortal Sin (band): Every Dog Has Its Day, disbandments and brief reunion (1990–2003)

-Reunited again, An Absence of Faith and Psychology of Death (2004–2011)
+Second reunion, An Absence of Faith and Psychology of Death (2004–2011)

 In February 2004, Mortal Sin once again reformed, this time as Campbell, Maurer, Eftichou and former Addictive guitarists Joe Buttigieg and Mick Sultana.
 Within a year the line-up changed again when Campbell and Buttigieg were replaced by Luke Cook and Nathan Shea.
 In April 2005, Mortal Sin toured Australia with Anthrax and a new album was recorded.
 On 4 February 2006, the band played a show in Sydney that featured them performing the Mayhemic Destruction album live in its entirety for the first time; this performance was filmed for a proposed DVD release, but the project was abandoned due to poor audio quality.

 In August 2006, the band returned to Europe where they appeared alongside Michael Schenker Group, Rose Tattoo, Metal Church, and Tourettes Syndrome and performed at the Wacken Open Air Festival.
 Mortal Sin's fourth album An Absence of Faith was recorded in February 2007 at The Basement Studios in Sydney with producer Phil McKellar.
 It was released in July 2007 in Australia through Riot!
 Entertainment and in Europe in September through Germany's Armageddon Music.
 In late 2007, the band also released reissued versions of Mayhemic Destruction and Face of Despair through Riot!, both of which contained bonus tracks.

 Mortal Sin returned to Europe in March 2008 as support to Overkill to tour and promote the new album.
 In the summer of 2008, the band played some festival gigs like the Wacken Open Air and Jalometalli.
 Back in Australia, they supported Judas Priest and Testament in 2008 and late in 2009 undertook a two-week tour of South America, for which Mick Sultana was temporarily replaced by Andrew Lilley.

 In 2011 Ryan Huthnance replaced Sultana ahead of an Australian tour with Overkill and in July Mortal Sin finished recording a new album, Psychology of Death.
 In November they toured nationally with Destruction and then completed a European tour with Exodus, Sepultura and Heathen in late 2011 as part of the "Thrashfest Classics" tour.